Biology test “Natural communities. Test work “Natural communities Test natural communities of the native land

 6. Select a group of animals and plants of the forest community:

-a) bell, thymofeevka, clover, bee, quail, corrider;
+a) bell, timothy, clover, bee, quail, corncrake;

 c) wheat, rye, corn, potatoes.

-7. Find animals of our edge:
+7. Find the animals of our region:

 a) hungry animals; b) small animals;

-c) those animals that fall into the hibernation.
+c) those animals that hibernate.

 1 option

-2) Cars
+2) cars

 3) volcanoes